anjalisilva/TestingPackage/README.md

 ## Acknowledgements

-This package was developed as part of an assessment for 2019 BCB410H: Applied Bioinformatics, University of Toronto, Toronto CANADA.
+This package was developed as part of an assessment for 2019 BCB410H: Applied Bioinformatics, University of Toronto, Toronto, CANADA.